gbrosman27/python_references/README.md

 # python_references
-A place for me to reference notes for Python
+A place for me to reference notes and examples for Python such as unit testing and OOP principles.